0xmd/Bad_IAC_demo/README.md

 - A sandbox AWS account and privileges to deploy resources to it
 - The AWS CLI and the boto3 library for Python scripts
 - Terraform
-- We use [Conftest](https://github.com/open-policy-agent/conftest) as our Open Policy Agent wrapper; Conftest allows to write tests/policies using Rego, and run them against structured configuration data such as Terraform HCL code.
+- We use [Conftest](https://github.com/open-policy-agent/conftest) as our Open Policy Agent wrapper; Conftest allows to write tests/policies using Rego, and run them against structured configuration data such as Terraform HCL code

 # Scenario